 4. Add an Area Rug in a Tribal pattern or simple texture

-Handmade from durable fibers that resist sun, rain, and mildew, these rugs help blur the lines between in- and outdoors.
-They help create a living space without walls and are another great way to add color and style to a patio or veranda.
+Handmade from durable fibers that resist sun, rain, and mildew, area rugs can blur the lines between in-and outdoor spaces.
+They help create a living space without walls and act as another great way to add color and style to a patio or veranda.

 Rug experts Rick at Atiyeh Bros. and Bruce at Parker Furniture tell me that 9’ x 12’ is about the maximum size for outdoor rugs, and they’re glad to answer any questions.
-Like many of my clients, I believe in supporting Pacific Northwest-based, local companies that provide lifetime customer care and educate us on products we purchase.
+Like many of my clients, I believe in supporting local Pacific Northwest-based companies that provide lifetime customer care and educate us on products we purchase.